 J.K.
 Rowling is often the person around which these “separating the art from the artist” debates revolve, because she has provoked a huge firestorm about her views on transgenderism.
 This has caused many more people to claim her views completely infiltrate her writing and then cite Harry Potter itself as transphobic, racist, sexist, homophobic, what-have-you, etc. However, I find many of these criticisms of Harry Potter to be… well… a bit of a stretch.

-Whether you still like/agree with Rowling or not, Harry Potter itself contains no references to transgenderism, and I highly doubt these critics would be pointing out so many “offensive” aspects of the series had Rowling never posted her controversial takes on Twitter.
+Whether you still like/agree with Rowling or not, Harry Potter itself contains no references to transgender people, and I highly doubt these critics would be pointing out so many “offensive” aspects of the series had Rowling never posted her controversial takes on Twitter.
 Once she made herself Public Enemy No. 1 of the book community, though, everyone’s eyes were opened to how “problematic” the Harry Potter series was.
 Interesting, is all I can say.

 To be fair, criticisms of Harry Potter‘s progressiveness, or lack thereof, existed before 2020, but I noticed an uptick in them after Rowling was canceled on Twitter.

 Anyway, I was a huge Harry Potter fan when I was younger, and I’ve read the series many (many many) times.
 At its core, the series is about love, acceptance, and standing up to prejudice.
 The villain, Voldemort, is bent on establishing a new world order where pureblood wizards are in power and so-called less desirable people are oppressed.
 He’s unable to feel love and wants power for its own sake.
 His prejudice against non-magical people stems from the circumstances of his birth and his own status of a half-blood wizard.
 The series is full of messages against hate, and whether or not you like Rowling’s online comments, the messages of her books have not suddenly changed.